abdeladim-s/bvsr/README.md

 >Choose the highest CRF value that still provides an acceptable quality.
 If the output looks good, then try a higher value.
 If it looks bad, choose a lower value.

-Run the following commands to use a CRF value of 34 for example:
+Run the following command to use a CRF value of 34 for example:
 ```bash
 python bvsr --crf 34 /path/to/the/source_folder
 ```